{{ summaryHeading }}

 Worked Examples:

-Strength skill sample with repeatable rest
+Strength sample with room to repeat

-Conditioning plan with shorter rests
+Conditioning sample with short but valid rests

-A 10-minute Custom coaching plan with rows such as 12 burpees | 48s | engine and 10 thrusters | 50s | legs leaves 12 and 10 seconds of rest.
-With an 18-second Rest buffer floor, the affected rows read Tight, the summary changes to Scale targets, and Coach Checks tells you to reduce reps, load, or movement complexity.
+A 10-minute Custom coaching plan with 12 burpees | 48s | engine and 10 thrusters | 50s | legs leaves 12s and 10s of rest.
+With Rest buffer floor set to 18s, those rows read Tight, the summary changes to Scale targets, and Coach Checks recommends reducing reps, load, or movement complexity.

 Over-minute row that blocks the timer

-A row like 25 burpees | 75s | engine | too long produces an Over minute read because the estimated work is longer than 60 seconds.
-The warning box reports minutes that estimate more than 60 seconds of work, the readiness status becomes Fix timing, and Start remains unavailable until the target is shortened.
+A row like 25 burpees | 75s | engine | too long produces an Over minute read because the estimate exceeds 60 seconds.
+The warning box reports minutes that estimate more than 60 seconds of work, Readiness status becomes Fix timing, and Start remains disabled until the target is shortened.

 FAQ: